ritikgarg2468/Note-Taking-App/Readme.md

-# Modern Full-Stack Note-Taking App Assingment Project For Highway Delite
+# Modern Full-Stack Note-Taking App Assignment Project For Highway Delite

 A secure and modern note-taking application built with a focus on a clean user interface and passwordless authentication.
 This project features a React/TypeScript frontend and a Node.js/Express backend, with JWT-based authorization for all user-specific actions.